IzzyH787/CoastalCarnageSubmission/README.txt

 Description: Wave survival game where players must try and survive as long as possible against hoards of enemies invading the beach.

+How to Play:
+Open Coastal Carnage folder with Visual Studio and run index.html with Live Server OR
+Paste this URL into Chrome: https://izzyh787.github.io/CoastalCarnageSubmission/

 Controls:
 WASD- Movement
 Space- Jump